 “And Rehoboam the son of Solomon reigned in Judah.
 Rehoboam was forty-one years old when he became king” (1 Kings 14:21a New King James Version).

-Wisdom is not the preserve of any age group.
+Wisdom is not the exclusive preserve of any age group.
 There are wise adults and there are wise children.
 There are also old people who act foolishly and young people who behave the same way.
 Folly or wisdom is not the monopoly of any age group!

 It is not difficult to determine if someone is a fool.
-All you should do is to read what the Bible, especially the book of Proverbs, says about the wise and the foolish.
+All you should do is read what the Bible, especially the book of Proverbs, says about the wise and the foolish.

 Rehoboam, the son of Solomon, the wisest king that ever lived, didn’t prove that he was a true son of his father in terms of wisdom.
 Rehoboam, because of his folly, was the last king of a united nation of Israel.